almeath/DOSBox-SVN-64-bit-for-macOS/README.md

 - CGA monochrome : machine type cga_mono is available, use F11 to cycle through amber, green, white, paper white

-- FM volume : volume of FM sound output can be adjusted in proportion to PCM playback

 - Fluidsynth : Fluidsynth software MIDI synthesizer

 - 4mb vram : Increases video ram for emulated S3 video chip to 4mb (better performance in some games such as Duke Nukem 3D)